Senad Šepić: Within the Independent Bloc

+After leaving the SDA, Šepić was elected president of the then newly formed Independent Bloc.

 Views

 Views on the Bosnian constitution

 Šepić has argued that Bosnia's constitution fails to protect the human rights of its citizens and has called for meaningful reforms to "[protect] the individual and collective rights of everyone living anywhere in Bosnia and Herzegovina" as well as to "return the decision-making process to the institutions of the system, to the Presidency, the parliament and the government."